mojotech/PrismatestJS/core/README.md

 Implementing adapters requires specifying two types and three functions.
 Adapters specify the type of elements they interact with and the type of selectors they run.
 They also specify how selectors are composed, how selectors are executed, and how selector results are iterated.
+Selectors cannot be functions, but they can be classes.

 ### Composing Selectors